 Movies Filmed in Smithville, Texas

-After Hope Floats, Smithville became known as one of the premiere filming locations in Texas.
+After Hope Floats, Smithville became known as one of the premier filming locations in Texas.
 The Terrence Malick drama, Tree of Life was also filmed here as well as Bernie starring Jack Black.
 Miranda Lambert even filmed the music video "Vice" in the town, paying homage to her home state.
 Another claim to fame for Smithville is they baked the largest gingerbread man that made a Guinness World Record.
 You read that right.
 This cookie was so large it actually made the 2009 book of records.
 After that, the city and the Chamber of Commerce turned the cookie sheet into a monument that you can go visit today.
 You'll be shocked because that gingerbread man was 20 feet tall.
 That's a lot of ingredients.
 It took over 70 dozen eggs.

 Down the street from Austin and less than two hours from San Antonio, the Smithville area is in a pretty central little pocket along Highway 71.
 You also have access to Buescher State Park right outside of town.
 Smithville is the perfect day trip for anyone in Central Texas wanting to get a glimpse of an incredibly charming small town and see some film locations along the way.
 If you need more, head over to La Grange on the way to Houston to see where The Best Little Whorehouse in Texas was filmed.

 This article was originally published in 2019.